-6. Election of chairmen and vice-chairmen of committees and sub-committees
+6. Election of chairmen and vice-chairmen of committees and subcommittees

-6.1 Except in the case of the Overview and Scrutiny Committee and the Performance and Audit Scrutiny Committee (whose Chairmen and Vice-chairmen are appointed by the Council), every committee and every sub-committee will, as its first business as a newly appointed committee following each Annual Meeting of the Council, elect a Chairman and Vice-chairman.

-- 6.2 The members who were Chairman and Vice-Chairman prior to the Annual Meeting will, if still in office and members of the relevant committee or sub-committee, remain in post until immediately prior to its first meeting after the Annual Meeting. - 6.3 The Chairman and Vice-Chairman of every committee and subcommittee will be elected members of the Council.
+- 6.1 Except in the case of the Overview and Scrutiny Committee and the Performance and Audit Scrutiny Committee (whose chairmen and vice-chairmen are appointed by the Council), every committee and every subcommittee will, as its first business as a newly appointed committee following each Annual Meeting of the Council, elect a chairman and vice-chairman. - 6.2 The members who were chairman and vice-chairman prior to the Annual Meeting will, if still in office and members of the relevant committee or sub-committee, remain in post until the new chairman and vice-chairman are elected.